wazuh/wazuh-indexer/docker/README.md

 ## Development environments

-Use the `dev/dev.sh` script to start development environment.
+Use the `dev/dev.sh` script to start a development environment.

 Example: